5 Mysterious Caves in Rishikesh: Best for Meditative Souls

 Beatles Ashram Caves (Chaurasi Kutia)

-The Beatles Ashram, officially known as “Chaurasi Kutia,” is where the legendary band meditated and composed many of their songs in 1968.
-While the primary focus was on the ashram, the forested area is filled with small caves where yogis practiced intense meditation.
+The Beatles Ashram by the Ganges river , officially, in the Government record, it is known as “Chaurasi Kutia,” is where the legendary Band Beatles visited and composed many of their songs in the year of 1968.
+The forested area is filled with small caves where Indian yogis practiced intense meditation.

 How to Reach

-Located on the eastern bank of River Ganga, inside Rajaji Tiger Reserve, Beatles Ashram is about 3km from the Ram Jhula area.
-You can walk or cycle along scenic paths to enter the reserve and head to the ashram.
+The Ashram is located on the eastern bank of River Ganga, inside Rajaji Tiger Reserve, it is about 2 km by walk from the Ram Jhula.
+You can walk or cycle along down stream of the river Ganga to enter this ashram.

 What Makes It Special

 The energy here is vibrant and creative.
+The nature is here on its fullest mode.
 The walls echo whispers of the Beatles’ experiences, and the numerous small caves around the ashram provide ample nooks for meditation.

 Meditation Experience